openresty/openresty/README.markdown

 The bundled software components are copyrighted by the respective copyright holders.

-The homepage for this project is http://openresty.org.
+The homepage for this project is on [openresty.org](https://openresty.org/).

 For Users
 ---------

-Visit http://openresty.org/#Download to download the latest bundle tarball, and follow the installation instructions in the page http://openresty.org/#Installation.
+Visit the [download page](https://openresty.org/en/download.html) on the `openresty.org` web site to download the latest bundle tarball, and follow the installation instructions in the [installation page](https://openresty.org/en/installation.html).

 For Bundle Maintainers
 ----------------------